 VERSAT-S2D is a computer program for static 2D plane-strain finite element analyses of stresses, deformations, and soil-structure interactions.
-The static analyses can be conducted using stress-strain constitutive relationships from linear elastic model to elasto-plastic models, i.e., Mohr-Coulomb model and Von-Mises model.
+The static analyses can be conducted using stress-strain constitutive relationships from linear elastic model to elastic perfectly plastic models, i.e., Mohr-Coulomb model or Von-Mises model.
+The static loads are applied in a drained condition; each load application is assumed to be acting in a long time to fully dissipate any pore water pressures due to the load application.
 This program can also be used to compute or determine static pre-existing stresses for use in a subsequent dynamic finite element analysis.
 Main features of VERSAT-S2D are:

 - Linear elastic model

-- Von-Mises model for CLAY type
+- Von-Mises failure criterion for CLAY type

-- Mohr-Coulomb model for CLAY, SILT and SAND types
+- Mohr-Coulomb failure criterion for CLAY, SILT and SAND types

-- Stress level dependent stiffness parameters
+- Stress-level dependent stiffness (moduli G, B) that are strain-level independent prior to failure

 - External load applications

-- Staged construction by adding layers
+- Staged construction by adding Layers (each Layer is a load application; so is a Run)

-- Staged excavation by removing layers
+- Staged excavation by removing Layers

 - Pore water pressure application

-- Calculation of stresses and deformations caused by strain-softening of soils
+- Calculation of stresses and deformations caused by strength-reduction of soils

 - Simulation of sheet pile wall and anchors

 - Updated Lagrangian analysis

 - Factors of safety calculation

-- Gravity on and off

-- Calculation of pre-existing stresses for use in a dynamic analysis using VERSAT-D2D

-- 4-node, 6-node and 8-node solid elements to represent soils

-- 2-node line elements to represent sheet pile walls (beam) or anchors (bar/truss) - Use of any consistent units and sign conventions
+- Gravity on and off - Calculation of pre-existing stresses for use in a dynamic analysis using VERSAT-D2D - 4-node, 6-node and 8-node solid elements to represent soils - 2-node line elements to represent sheet pile walls (beam) or anchors (bar/truss) - Use of any consistent units and sign conventions

 VERSAT-D2D is a computer program for dynamic 2D plane-strain finite element analyses of earth structures subjected to dynamic loads from earthquakes, machine vibration, waves or ice actions.
+A dynamic analysis is always conducted in an undrained condition; dynamic loads (such as an earthquake ground shaking) are assumed to be one load application acting in a short time that does not dissipate any pore water pressures caused by the dynamic loads.
 The dynamic analyses can be conducted using linear, or nonlinear, or nonlinear effective stress method of analysis.
 The program can be used to study soil liquefaction, earthquake induced deformation and dynamic soil-structure interaction such as pile-supported bridges.
 Main features of VERSAT-D2D are:

-- Application of horizontal, or horizontal and vertical, ground accelerations at a rigid base - Application of horizontal outcropping ground velocities at a viscous/elastic base - Application of a load-time-history at any nodal points - Global force equilibrium enforced at all time - Linear elastic model - Non-linear hyperbolic stress-strain model for SAND type and CLAY type - Non-linear strain-softening model for SILT type - Stress level dependent stiffness parameters - Mohr-Coulomb failure criterion - VERSAT-SAND Model for liquefaction analysis of sandy soils - VERSAT-SILT Model for liquefaction analysis of silty soils (new since 2016) - Effective Stress Method of analysis, including the effect of earthquake induced pore water pressure on soil strength and on soil stiffness - Calculation of ground deformations caused by soil liquefaction - Calculation of factor of safety against soil liquefaction or strain-softening - Simulation of sheet pile wall and anchors - Updated Lagrangian analysis - Gravity off for VERSAT-1D module - Free-field stress boundary - 4-node solid elements to represent soils - 2-node line elements to represent sheet pile walls (beam) or anchors (bar/truss) - Use of any consistent units and sign conventions - Probabilistic Seismic Performance Analysis (PSPA) including subduction Interface (e.g., Magnitude 9 or M9) and Non-Interface (e.g., M7) earthquakes (new since 2018) - Local viscous damping (a, b) for stiff structures
+- Application of horizontal, or horizontal and vertical, ground accelerations at a rigid base - Application of horizontal outcropping ground velocities at a viscous/elastic base - Application of a load-time-history at any nodal points - Global force equilibrium enforced at all time - Linear elastic model - Stress level dependent stiffness (moduli G, B) - Strain-level dependent shear modulus G - ✓ Non-linear hyperbolic stress-strain model for SAND type and CLAY type - ✓ Non-linear strain-softening model for SILT type - Mohr-Coulomb failure criterion for CLAY, SILT and SAND types - VERSAT-SAND Model for liquefaction analysis of sandy soils - VERSAT-SILT Model for liquefaction analysis of silty soils (new since 2016) - Effective Stress Method of analysis, including the effect of earthquake induced pore water pressure on soil strength and on soil stiffness - Calculation of ground deformations caused by soil liquefaction - Calculation of factor of safety against soil liquefaction or strain-softening - Simulation of sheet pile wall and anchors - Updated Lagrangian analysis - Gravity off for VERSAT-1D module - Free-field stress boundary

+- 4-node solid elements to represent soils - 2-node line elements to represent sheet pile walls (beam) or anchors (bar/truss) - Use of any consistent units and sign conventions - Probabilistic Seismic Performance Analysis (PSPA) including subduction Interface (e.g., Magnitude 9 or M9) and Non-Interface (e.g., M7) earthquakes (new since 2018) - Local viscous damping (a, b) for stiff structures